zikizheng/docket/README.md

   expense analysis, pre-filling the form for review
 - Falls back to a stub extractor for local development when no AWS credentials are configured
-- A daily extraction quota keeps the (billed) Textract calls bounded for demo/hosted use
+- Daily extraction quotas (global and per-IP) keep the (billed) Textract calls bounded for demo/hosted use; a daily cap on ABR lookups protects the register API the same way

 **History**
 - Verified invoices are stored (SQLite) and listed, with delete/clear support
+- Export the full history as a CSV download

 ## Architecture